panva/oauth4webapi/docs/variables/jwksCache.md

 is not desirable.

-When configured on an interface that extends [JWKSCacheOptions](../interfaces/JWKSCacheOptions.md), this applies to `options` parameter for functions that trigger HTTP requests for the [`as.jwks_uri`](../interfaces/AuthorizationServer.md#jwks_uri), this allows the passed in object to:
+When configured on an interface that extends [JWKSCacheOptions](../interfaces/JWKSCacheOptions.md), this applies to `options` parameter for functions that may trigger HTTP requests to [`as.jwks_uri`](../interfaces/AuthorizationServer.md#jwks_uri), this allows the passed in object to:

 - Serve as an initial value for the JSON Web Key Set that the module would otherwise need to